Export Finance & Credit Support Schemes

 Common Pitfalls

-Common Challenges Businesses Face
+Common Challenges Exporters Face

-Lack of awareness of eligibility
+Lack of awareness of eligibility.

-Incorrect classification under eligible sectors
+Incorrect classification under eligible sectors.

-Non-alignment with bank processes
+Non-alignment with bank processes.

-Documentation gaps
+Documentation gaps.

-Missed claims or under-utilisation of available limits
+Missed claims or under-utilisation of available limits.

-Our Services
+Our Services Include:

 Eligibility Assessment